ambarmendez/ambarmendez.github.io/_posts/2020-06-24-Keeping-History.md

 ---
-title: Keeping-History
+title: Keeping History
 published: true
 ---

-In this opportunity, we are going to introduce another tool that help us to keep a history of our code, which is called `git`, a version control system.
-Why this is important?
-Because change is the only thing is permanent not only in life but even more in programming.
+In this opportunity, we are going to introduce another tool that helps us to keep a history of our code, which is called `git`, a version control system.
+Why is this important?
+Because change is the only thing that is permanent not only in life but even more in programming.
 While we are learning there will be a lot of changes.

-That takes me to another observation about the exercises; if you are working along, trying to solve the challenges that we are facing during this journey, please **keep it don't throw it away**, just because it's different from mine.
+That takes me to another observation about the exercises.
+If you are working along, try to solve the challenges that we are facing during this journey.
+Please, **keep it don't throw it away**, just because it's different from mine.

-Remember, at the beginning
+Remember, in the beginning ...

 > 1. We play around trying to know a little bit more
 > 2. Then, we start to build from there.